zwicker-group/py-pde/docs/source/manual/performance.rst

 only returned in one process to avoid problems where multiple process write data simultaneously.
-Consequently, the example above checked whether `result is None` (in which case the corresponnding process is a child process) and only resumes analysis when the result is actually present.
+Consequently, the example above checked whether `result is None` (in which case the corresponding process is a child process) and only resumes analysis when the result is actually present.

 The automatic treatment tries to use sensible default values, so typical simulations